CageCode/World-Food-Ecosystems/practical6/intro.md

 <br />

-Now we read all the tif files into raster files, this we do by applying (lappy) the function rast (which reads raster files) to all the elements in are list, called tiff_files.
+Now we read all the tif files into raster files, this we do by applying (*lapply*) the function *rast* (which reads raster files) to all the elements in are list, called tiff_files.
 In R, the lapply function is used to apply a function to each element of a list.
 The lapply function is particularly useful for performing repetitive operations on the elements of a list without needing to write explicit loops.

 ```R